andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

     Slice cosets are what are being highlighted on mouseovers for the 3D and 4D simulations.
-They are also what the big squares represent for the forward and backward neighbor demos of each: each slice stands in for their entire slice coset, and we show the amount of times each normalized slice coset element is a neighbor of the other.
+They are also what the big squares represent for the forward and backward neighbor interactive elemenst: each slice stands in for their entire slice coset, and we show the amount of times each normalized slice coset element is a neighbor of the other.

 Tackling the Neighbor Problem
 -----------------------------